jasonbot/weblog/content/weblog/babys-first-rag.md

 ### Realize Some Things are Slow

 The embedding stage of the project took 4 days to complete.
-That took a bit of window out of my sail.
+That took a bit of wind out of my sails and demotivated me further down the pipe.
 You'll also notice that the further down in the process I got the more spartan and handwavey this post gets as I get into territory I am less familiar with.

 ### Don't Be "Cute" With the Source of Data